MAJOR ACCOMPLISHMENTS

 Green jobs and in-state manufacturing: In February, Governor Jerry Brown joined CAW in Riverside, CA at the opening of CarbonLite, the nation’s largest, most state-of-the art ‘closed loop’ facility for processing used plastic bottles back into the raw material to make new bottles and products.
 This facility with hundreds of green jobs was made possible by AB 1149 (Gordon and Wieckowski) which helps to develop domestic markets for recycled plastics by providing $20 million in market-based incentives to in-state processors and manufacturers of recycled plastic.

 CalRecycle has published rules to implement CAW's landmark commercial recycling legislation.
-Beginning July of this year, landlords and businesses have had to to subscribe to recycling service.
+Beginning July of this year, landlords and businesses have had to subscribe to recycling service.

 2013-2014

-SB 270 (Padilla, de Leon, Lara) is the country's first statewide plastic bag ban approved by a state legislature.
+SB 270 (Padilla, de Leon, Lara) was the country's first statewide plastic bag ban approved by a state legislature.
 Passed in August 2014, the bill phases out single-use plastic bags in grocery, drug, and convenience stores starting in July 2015.

 AB 1826 (Chesbro) requires large generators of commercial food waste to subscribe to organics collection services.
 Currently, food is the most prevalent item in our waste stream and a third of our landfilled waste is compostable.